 Retro headphones have that old school look that makes you feel like breaking out the old 8 track player and listening to hits from the 70s.
 You don’t need to order an old used pair that survived the bell bottom days off of eBay.
-There are plenty of manufacturers that are making retro style headphones today.
+There are plenty of manufacturers that are making retro or vintage style headphones today.
 You can buy a brand new pair that looks and feels like the good old days, but probably sounds much better.
-In fact, the technology in some of the retro-looking headphones today far surpasses anything they had back when these styles were the standard in the industry.
+In fact, the technology in some of the old school looking headphones today far surpasses anything they had back when these styles were the standard in the industry.

 Take a look at this list of the top five retro headphones on the market based on style and sound quality.

 These are an updated version of a model by the same name that Koss made in the 70s.
 They have a big bulky, old school design that lets you know they are super loud just by looking at them.
 Their frequency response is 10-25,000 Hz.
 Their 10-foot cord ends in a .25-inch plug.
 If you ever want to use them for your tablet or phone, you’ll need to pick up an adapter.
 They include an attached mount in case you want to set up a microphone.

 The Koss Pro-4AA’s closed-ear design helps achieve a more isolated listening experience, limiting outside interference and sparing others the sound of the 70s blaring from your headphones.
 They have very good tonal quality and range.
 The bass is not overwhelming.
 They’re a bit heavy and not incredibly comfortable, but they do produce very high quality sound with a vintage look.Check Current Price on Amazon

 I-MEGO Headphones, Throne Gold, Leather Headband and Soft Pouch